How to cope with COVID-19 related sleep disorders

 Dr Raghavendra Kamath, a physician trained in online therapy, who for a while, volunteered at an NGO (nongovernmental organization)-run mental health helpline for those distressed due to the pandemic-related challenges, says that uncertainty about the future is taking a huge toll on everybody.

 “Most of the calls we receive are about things related to financial stress caused by the Covid-19-related issues be it job loss or health expenses.
 People do not have the cushion of traditional coping mechanisms of talking with friends and family or travelling to religious or tourist places.
-They feel confined in a place and couple this with job losses and health worries, this leads them to depression, stress, and anxiety.
-One of the first manifestations of that is inability to sleep or even poor quality of sleep.”
+They feel confined in a place and couple this with job losses and health worries, which leads them to depression, stress, and anxiety.
+One of the first manifestations of that is the inability to sleep or even poor quality of sleep.”

 Asserting that sleep is an extremely critical biological process, he says that good sleep would ensure better physical and mental health.
-‘Sleep strengthens our immune system and enhances our body’s defense mechanism against diseases.
+‘Sleep strengthens our immune system and enhances our body’s defence mechanism against diseases.

-being not focused on tasks at hand.
+being not focused on the tasks at hand.

 The prevalence of sleep problems during the COVID-19 pandemic is high and affects approximately 40 percent of people from the general and health care populations.
 Patients with active COVID-19 appeared to have a higher prevalence rate of sleep problems, says Journal of Clinical Sleep Medicine